GovindBhala/DS5500-Movie-Recommendation-System/README.md

 5. __Add Profile__: If you are not in our system, create a new profile to enable personalized recommendations
  - Generates a unique user ID
  - User can enter movies and ratings to generate a new profile that can then be entered into the Personalized Recommendations tab
+ - Profiles can be expanded during the session
+ - Profiles are saved such that they can be accessed in subsequent sessions

 ## Models Overview